buildwithgrove/path-external-auth-server/README.md

 ## Introduction

 **PEAS** (PATH External Auth Server) is an external authorization server that can be used to authorize requests to the [PATH Gateway](https://github.com/buildwithgrove/path).
-It is part of the GUARD authorization system for PATH and runs in the GUARD cluster.
+It is part of the GUARD authorization system for PATH and runs in the PATH Kubernetes cluster.

 ### Docker Image